leighmacdonald/bd/docs/DEVEL.md

     make watch

-You can use the `TEST_CONSOLE_LOG` to replay logs for testing so you dont need to connect to live servers.
+You can use the `TEST_CONSOLE_LOG` to replay logs for testing so you have to connect to live servers.
 An example is included in the `testdata` that you can use.
 Otherwise you can just remove it to test live.

     TEST_CONSOLE_LOG=testdata/console.log go run main.go

 ### Release

-Production releases are handled by github actions, but if you are going to release yourself, using goreleaser, you will need to set the following env vars:
+Production releases are handled by GitHub actions, but if you are going to release yourself, using goreleaser, you will need to set the following env vars:

     # This github token needs the repo scope enabled.